The Student Success and Support Program (SSSP) is both a program and a process designed to support and encourage student success.

 The purpose of the Student Success and Support Program process at Porterville College is to increase success through:

 Every student should have an educational goal, a reason for going to college.
-Student Success is the process that allows the college and the student to form a partnership which helps attain that goal.
-The college asks students to commit to themselves to an educational objective and the college commits to fostering student success.
+Student Success is the process that allows the college and the student to form a partnership to assist the student in achieving their educational goal.
+The college asks students to commit to an educational objective and the college commits to fostering student success.
 To ensure the success of the partnership:

-The Student Success Act of 2012, which provides the legislative guidelines for the creation of the Student Success and Support Program, requires that all entering students complete Orientation, Assessment and an SEP in order to receive priority registration.
+The Student Success Act of 2012, which provides the legislative guidelines for the creation of the Student Success and Support Program, requires that all entering students complete orientation, assessment and a Student Education Plan (SEP) in order to receive priority registration.
 Students who choose not to participate or fail to complete any of these steps will not be allowed to register until “open registration.”
 For more information and the full report, please visit the California Community College Chancellor’s Office website at SB1456 Student Success Act Of 2012.

 Porterville College has many scholarships ranging from $250 to $4000.
 These scholarships are awarded to students presently enrolled and attending Porterville College, as well as graduating sophomores continuing their education at a four-year institution.